acumos/acumos-python-client/docs/tutorial/index.rst

 this microservice automatically.
 (Please refer to the appropriate documentation on Acumos wiki to use this functionality based on an external jenkins server). if ``create_microservice=True``, ``deploy`` can be True or False.
-But if ``create_microservice``=False, ``deploy`` must be set to False if not, ``create_microservice`` will be force to True to create the micro-service and depoy it.
+But if ``create_microservice``=False, ``deploy`` must be set to False if not, ``create_microservice`` will be force to True to create the micro-service and deploy it.

 .. code:: python